maxiwu/btFileTransfer/README.md

 # btFileTransfer
 Transfer file from one client to another via BitTorrent.
-Without tracker.
+Without dedicated tracker server.